 But the Greylock years also revealed the cost of breadth.
 Ben Casnocha, who served as Hoffman's chief of staff for over four years, watched the tension up close.
 Despite all his accomplishments — LinkedIn chairman, Greylock partner, board seats, books, philanthropy — Hoffman told the New York Times he was "functioning at 60 percent effectiveness."

 In August 2023, Hoffman stepped back from Greylock's upcoming $1 billion fund, shifting from general partner to venture partner.
-The reason: he wanted to focus on AI ventures directly.
-One game had stopped being enough, even when that game was playing all the games.
+The stated reason: focus on AI directly.
+The unstated arithmetic: one more game had to be added, so one had to be subtracted.
+The 60 percent stayed 60 percent.

 TL;DR: Why Reid Hoffman is an Enneagram Type 7

-• The trajectory says it all: Six ventures, five books, two podcasts, a dozen boards — each one launched before the last was finished
+• Six ventures, five books, two podcasts, a dozen boards — each launched before the last finished cooking

-• Reframing as reflex: SocialNet fails?
-"It'll take 3-5 companies."
-PayPal nearly dies?
-He charts the mushroom cloud with fascination, not panic
+• Reframing as reflex: SocialNet failed?
+"It'll take 3–5 companies."
+PayPal nearly died?
+He charted the mushroom cloud with fascination, not panic

-• Escape from limitation: Left philosophy because it "didn't have a broad enough impact" — the cage mattered more than the content
+• Left philosophy because it "didn't have a broad enough impact" — the cage of slow scholarship mattered more than the content of the questions

 What is Reid Hoffman's Personality Type?